 To understand the concept of pharmaceutical biotechnology with its applications

+To explore on cloning vectors and rDNA

+To learn Types of immunity

-- Unit I Brief introduction to biotechnology with reference to pharmaceutical science, Enzyme biotechnology- methods of enzyme immobilization and applications, Biosensors- working and applications of biosensors in pharma industry. - Unit II Study of cloning vectors, Restriction endonuclease and ligase.
-Recombinant DNA technology, applications of genetic engineering in medicine- interferons production, vaccines- hepatitis B, Hormone insulin. - Unit III Types of Immunity, humoral and cellular, immunoglobulin structure and functions.
-Hybridoma technology- production of maps, purification and applications. - Unit IV- Mutation- types of mutation, DNA repair mechanism, Gene therapy- introduction, types, introduction to drug designs, evaluation of drugs. - Unit -V Fermentation methods fermentor design and control, study of production of penicillin, vitamin B12, griseofulvin, advantages and disadvantages of pharmaceutical biotechnology
+Unit - I - Brief introduction to biotechnology with reference to pharmaceutical science, Enzyme biotechnology- methods of enzyme immobilization and applications, Biosensors- working and applications of biosensors in pharma industry.

+Unit II - Study of cloning vectors, Restriction endonuclease and ligase.
+Recombinant DNA technology, applications of genetic engineering in medicine- interferons production, vaccines- hepatitis B, Hormone - insulin.

+Unit - III - Types of Immunity, humoral and cellular, immunoglobulin structure and functions.
+Hybridoma technology- production of maps, purification and applications.

+Unit - IV- Mutation- types of mutation, DNA repair mechanism, Gene therapy- introduction, types, introduction to drug designs, evaluation of drugs.

+Unit -V - Fermentation methods - fermentor design and control, study of production of penicillin, vitamin B12, griseofulvin, advantages and disadvantages of pharmaceutical biotechnology

+At the en nd of the course, the students will be able to Cognitive level CO 1 Study the introduction to biotechnology Re CO 2 Learn the restriction enzymes its applications An CO3 Know the types of immunity Ap CO4 Understand the types of mutation Un CO5 Apply and evaluate the basics of fermentation methods Ev

+(Un- Understand, Ap - Apply, An- Analyse, Ev- Evaluate, Re - Remember)